wessenstam/gts2021-prep/basic/basic.rst

 #.
 Now that we have al needed files, let's run ``docker build .`` to create the container.
 This takes approximately 1 minute

    .. note::
-       If you get a message stating **You have reached your pull limit...** ask the leading SE for a solution
+       If you get a message stating **You have reached your pull limit...** ask the leading SE for the solution

 #.
 Run ``docker image ls`` to see our image we've just build